 Using IBM Bluemix Object Storage in Ruby Projects

-You’ve probably heard about the announcement of Bluemix Object Storage—an IBM solution that enables you to store, access, and manage unstructured data for cloud-based applications.
-This article explains why and how to use it in your Ruby project.
+You’ve probably heard about the announcement of Bluemix Object Storage—this technical overview explains why and how to use it for your Ruby project.

 Traditional databases do not handle this type of data quite well, so cloud storage services like IBM Object Storage for Bluemix can be used instead.
 They make operating large amounts of unstructured data almost as easy as reading/writing a local file.
 Among IBM Object Storage analogs are Amazon S3, Azure Blob Storage, and Google Cloud Storage.